1605200517/gists/ramdisk-maven.md

 ## Conclusion

 There is definitely a slight gain while using ramdisk, but it is also obvious that the real bottleneck is the time required to download and cache many small packages from a remote host.
+Also we see that the pure compilation time without tests is not depending on disk I/O.

 ## Next steps